9 min read

-To perform a deep breathing chakra meditation, first, find a quiet place where you can be alone.
+To sit comfortably perform a deep breathing chakra meditation, first, find a quiet place where you can be alone.
 Sit with your legs crossed at the edge of a meditation cushion or firm pillow.
 Put your hands on your knees with your palms facing up.
 Cast your eyes downward or close them gently.

 Start with one deep breath in.
 Allow your belly to expand outward as you inhale through your nose.
 Count to four slowly until your lungs are completely full of air.
-Hold the air lightly in your lungs for another count of four.
+Hold the air lightly in your lungs and breathe deeply for another count of four.
 Now, exhale the air out of your mouth to a count of four.

 Once all of the air is out of your lungs, hold for a final count of four.
 This is called square breathing or box breathing.
 Do this two additional times.
 Learn more about the benefits of box breathing.